dbakuntsev/simply.clipboard-monitor/README.md

 Clicking a row retrieves that session's format snapshots for preview, exactly as they were at the time of capture.

+### Startup and toggle-on capture

+When **Track History** is enabled — either because it was on at last exit and is restored on startup, or because the user enables it manually — the current clipboard contents are automatically captured as a new history entry if they differ from the most recently recorded session.
+If the clipboard matches the last entry, that entry is selected instead.
+This ensures the history list always starts with the current clipboard state.

+### Filtering

+A filter box sits at the top of the history panel.
+Typing text in narrows the list to sessions whose timestamp, format pill labels, format names, or decoded text content contains the search term.

+- The search is case-insensitive
+- When a session is selected while a filter is active, format rows that match the filter term are highlighted with an orange left border.
+  - Format rows are highlighted when the filter term appears in the **format name** or in the format's **pill label** (e.g. typing `img` highlights every image-compatible format, not only those whose registered name contains those letters).
+- Clearing the filter (typing or clicking **×**) reloads the full list and automatically selects the latest session.
+- New clipboard events captured while a filter is active re-run the filtered query; the format panel remains unchanged if the new session does not match the current filter.

 ### History database

 History is persisted to `%LOCALAPPDATA%\Simply.ClipboardMonitor\history.db` (an SQLite database).
 Blob data is stored compressed (ZStandard at maximum level) and content-addressed by SHA-256 hash, so identical payloads shared across different formats and different sessions are stored only once.